-- to observe and participate with certified literacy specialists as they meet children's needs
+- Observe and participate with certified literacy specialists as they meet children's needs

-- to gain knowledge about, observe, and participate with classroom teachers and literacy specialists teaching children at all tiers of Response to Intervention
+- Gain knowledge about, observe, and participate with classroom teachers and literacy specialists teaching children at all tiers of Response to Intervention

-- to engage in converting their theoretical knowledge into exemplary instructional practices
+- Convert theoretical knowledge into exemplary instructional practices

-- to develop a repertoire of evidence-based instructional and reading strategies that meet the common core standards
+- Develop a repertoire of evidence-based instructional and reading strategies that meet the common core standards

-- to be a contributing member of a community of teachers and learners
+- Contribute as a member of a teaching and learning community